 Fabric and Other Supplies

-- 1½ yards of 54″ wide outdoor fabric in a wide stripe for the outside of the carrier body: such as Premier Prints Indoor/Outdoor Stripes in Rojo
+- 1½ yards of 54″ wide outdoor fabric in a wide stripe for the outside of the carrier body: we originally used Premier Prints Indoor/Outdoor Stripes in Rojo

-- 1½ yards of 54″ wide outdoor fabric in a coordinating solid for the carrier handles and the inside of the carrier body: such as Richloom Solarium Outdoor Solar in Praline
+- 1½ yards of 54″ wide outdoor fabric in a coordinating solid for the carrier handles and the inside of the carrier body: we originally used Richloom Solarium Outdoor Solar in Praline

 - Coats Outdoor Living Thread in colors to match fabrics: we used both brown and red